Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 print(airports) # outputs : {'SEA': 'Seattle', 'LAX': 'Los Angeles', 'ORD': 'Chicago', 'HOU': 'Houston'}
 ```

 If an item keyed by "HOU" doesn't exist, it is added to the dictionary.
-If the item does exist, it's value is replaced with "Houston."
+If the item does exist, its value is replaced with "Houston."

 To remove an item from a dictionary, use `del`: